Introduction

 Pedal for the Planet

-Pedal for the Planet aims to encourage the local community to get cycling more often and more safely – for healthier people and a healthier plant!
-This innovative, community and volunteer-led project for Muchelney and Kingsbury Episcope Parishes on the Somerset Levels have already put on a fantastic programme of cycling workshops and activities for all ages and abilities.
-And as well as repairing bikes, the scheme offers beginners’ bike safety and care workshops, providing local people with sustainable and eco-friendly transport.
+Pedal for the Planet aims to encourage the local community to get cycling more often and more safely.
+Cycling for healthier people and a healthier planet.
+This volunteer-led project for Muchelney and Kingsbury Episcope Parishes on the Somerset Levels has already put on cycling workshops and activities for all ages and abilities.
+As well as repairing bikes, the scheme offers beginners’ bike safety and care workshops.
+This helps to provide local people with sustainable and eco-friendly transport.

 Quote from a parent who attended the Road Skills Course